 Non-Landfill Closure and Post-Closure Liabilities.
-Non-landfill closure and post-closure liabilities recorded at December 31, 2022 and 2021 were \$56.6 million and \$45.7 million, respectively.
+Non-landfill closure and post-closure liabilities recorded at December 31, 2023 and 2022 were \$59.2 million and \$56.6 million, respectively.
 We base estimates for non-landfill closure and post-closure liabilities on our interpretations of existing permit and regulatory requirements for closure and post-closure maintenance and monitoring.
 Our cost estimates are calculated using internal sources as well as input from third-party experts.
 We estimate when future operations will cease and inflate the current cost of closing the non-landfill facility using the appropriate inflation rate and then discounting the future value to arrive at an estimated present value of closure and post-closure costs.
 The estimates for non-landfill closure and post-closure liabilities are inherently uncertain due to the possibility that permit and regulatory requirements will change in the future, impacting the estimation of total costs and the timing of the expenditures.
 We review non-landfill closure and post-closure liabilities for changes to key assumptions that would impact the amount of the recorded liabilities.
 Changes that would prompt us to revise a liability estimate include changes in legal requirements that impact our expected closure plan or scope of work, in the market price of a significant cost item, in estimates as to when future operations may cease or in the expected timing of the cost expenditures.
-Changes in estimates for non-landfill closure and post-closure events immediately impact the required liability and the value of the corresponding asset.
-If a change is made to a fully-amortized asset, the adjustment is charged immediately to expense.
+Changes in estimates for non-landfill closure and post-closure events immediately to expense.
 When a change in estimate relates to an asset that has not been fully amortized, the adjustment to the asset is recognized in income prospectively as a component of amortization.
 Historically, material changes to non-landfill closure and post-closure estimates have been infrequent.
-See Note 10, "Closure and Post-Closure Liabilities," to our consolidated financial statements included in Item 8 of this report for the changes to these Landfill and Non-Landfill Closure and Post-Closure liabilities during the years ended December 31, 2022 and 2021.
+See Note 10, "Closure and Post-Closure Liabilities," to our consolidated financial statements included in Item 8 of this report for the changes to these Landfill and Non-Landfill Closure and Post-Closur

 Remedial Liabilities.
-Remedial liabilities recorded at December 31, 2022 and 2021 were \$116.3 million and \$111.9 million, respectively.
+Remedial liabilities recorded at December 31, 2023 and 2022 were \$111.2 million and \$116.3 million, respectively.
 Remedial liabilities are obligations to investigate, alleviate and/or eliminate the effects of a release (or threat of a release) of hazardous substances into the environment and may also include corrective action under RCRA or the corresponding Canadian regulations.
 Our remediation obligations can be further characterized as legal, Superfund, long-term maintenance and one-time projects.
 Legal liabilities are typically comprised of litigation matters that involve potential liability for certain aspects of environmental cleanup and can include third-party claims for property damage or bodily injury allegedly arising from or caused by exposure to hazardous substances originating from our activities or operations or, in certain cases, from the action or inaction of other persons or companies.
 Superfund liabilities are typically claims alleging that we are a potentially responsible party ("PRP") and/or are potentially liable for environmental response, removal, remediation and cleanup costs at/or from either a facility we own or a site owned by a third-party.
 Long-term maintenance liabilities include the costs of groundwater monitoring, treatment system operations, permit fees and facility maintenance for inactive operations.
-One-time projects liabilities include the costs necessary to comply with regulatory requirements for the removal or treatment of contaminated materials
+One-time projects liabilities include the costs necessary to comply with regulatory requirements for the removal or treatment of contaminated materials.